CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 .. important:: ``DifferentialMechanism`` requires both Pro and CANFD. ``SimpleDifferentialMechanism`` is a lower performance alternative that requires neither.

 ``DifferentialMechanism`` provides an easy way to control two-axis differential mechanisms such as two motor elevators (motor on the left and right side of the elevator but is not mechanically linked).
-Information on this is available here.

 New Configs
 ^^^^^^^^^^^